San7o/hpc-playground/README.md

 to my old android phones (which never broke, I had to buy another one just because they were too slow and some apps were not even supported anymore... sight).
-Well, I am the kind of person that will never trow away old technology, because, you know, I might **need
+Well, I am the kind of person that will never throw away old technology, because, you know, I might **need
 It one day**.
 Obviously, I might need an old malfunctioning router, who knows.
 I might need that old pentium II laptop